-Exactly 20 years ago, I held an all day party in the back garden of my flat.
+On 30 July 1995 an all day party was held in my back garden.
 Part of it was devoted to the play Death of the Summer Lord, devised by a friend named Beth Shaw.
-She ran a group called Domestic Theatre which specialised in productions at people’s homes.
-The play is a celebration of Lammas or Lughnasadh, which is one of the four Celtic fire festivals along with Imbolc, Samhain and Beltane.
+She ran a group called Domestic Theatre which staged productions at people’s homes.
+The play is a celebration of Lammas or Lughnasadh, one of the four Celtic fire festivals along with Imbolc, Samhain and Beltane.
 Traditionally it observes the first harvest of summer and also the beginning of the transition to autumn.

 The party was a mixture of people I knew from the animal rights/anarchist movements and the pagan scene.
 I was Ceres, goddess of corn, resplendent in a white robe, narrating the story.
 Other people who took part in the play included Graham, Ingrid, Denise, Dan from McLibel, “Quiet Paul”, Terry and Rick.

-In context: The early nineties saw rapid growth in the animal rights movement and at its heart was the campaign against Boots the Chemist, targeted because it owned an animal laboratory near Nottingham.
+In context: The early nineties saw rapid growth in the animal rights movement and at its heart was the campaign against Boots the Chemist, targeted because it owned two animal laboratories.
 In November 1990 eight beagles were rescued in an ALF raid and nine days later later the Animal Liberation Investigation Unit inspected the laboratory.
 43 people were arrested for conspiracy but the charges were later dropped.

 London Boots Action Group was formed as a militant grassroots campaign in the capital.
 It was unashamedly pro-direct action.
-Little wonder then that at its first meeting in November 1991, there were two spies from the Special Demonstrations Squad.
-Their names were Andy Davey and Matt Rayner.
+Little wonder then that at its first meeting in November 1991, there were two spycops whose cover names were Andy Davey and Matt Rayner.

 Both of them followed the SDS template established by Bob Lambert in the eighties.
 They owned vans, had itinerant jobs and no family and were keen to get involved.
 Personality-wise they differed though.
 While Rayner was easy going and friendly, enjoying social situations, Davey was somewhat hesitant and nervous and could appear too eager to please.